cesarderio/reading-notes/301-reading-notes/class-05.md

 #### [HOME](https://cesarderio.github.io/reading-notes/)

-We are lblahahahahaing how to control and change compor, this will make our code easier to read and understand.
+We are learning how to build better code, apps and interactivity.
+Working on improving user interface, building efficiency and functionality.

 ### [React Docs - Thinking in React](https://reactjs.org/docs/thinking-in-react.html)